 Frankly speaking, it is not preferred for UE to develop a very complicated Rx beam selection algorithm to accommodate all possible SMTC configurations of SCCs, because the measurement requirement for PCC is very tight (24 SSB samples, shortest SMTC periodicity, CSSF=1).
 To meet the measurement requirement for PCC, UE’s first priority is to distribute the 24 samples to all its Rx beams in order to have a good spherical coverage and get sufficient SSB samples per each Rx beam for acceptable accuracy.
 In other words, there is not much flexibility left for UE to further switch its Rx beam in a different order for SCCs.

 Based on all above discussion, we suggest that the SMTC of all FR2 CCs should be assumed to be the same in TS38.133 (like Figure 1(b)).
+Considering the new options in [2], we think option 2 can also be a good compromise to reduce UE’s complexity and still provide network some flexibility for reducing BS power consumption.
+Therefore, we are also OK with Option 2.

-Proposal 1: The requirements for measurement outside gap is only applicable when the SMTCs of all CCs in FR2 are the same
+Proposal 1: Consider one of the following 2 options as the condition to apply the requirements for measurement outside gap

+Option 1: the SMTCs of all CCs in FR2 are the same;